iamcarrico/atxsaferstreets/README.md

 ## Header images

-All the header images need to be ~1500px wide.
+All the header images need to be 1500px wide, and no more that 630px tall.
 You then can put the into the 'img/header' folder.
 Within the '_date/header_images.yml', add the proper attirbution information, and the name of the file.
 You can then add that specific file on any post by adding 'header_image: #', replacing the # with the ID number you gave it.

 ## Building the site for production